Please ensure Javascript is enabled for purposes of website accessibility

 The Main Course

-The company is 50% private with the balance owned by Seabord Corp.
+The company is partially private, with the balance owned by Seabord Corp.
 (SEB), which also engages in pork processing, commodity trading and milling, and marine transport.
-Seabord acquired its 50% (non-controlling) stake in 2010 and exceeded $4 billion in revenues the same year, joining the Fortune 500 the next.
+Seabord acquired a 50% stake in 2010 (the company has since built that stake to a non-controlling 52.5%) and exceeded $4 billion in revenues the same year, joining the Fortune 500 the next.

-The shares of SEB are very thinly traded, averaging about 2,000 shares traded on a daily basis, offer a small dividend (0.34%), and have not attracted analyst coverage.
-Shares are down 27% so far in 2024 and 37% in the last five years.
-So, between the poor performance, low yield, and lack of volume, they’re not particularly attractive.
+The shares of SEB are very thinly traded, averaging about 4,000 shares traded on a daily basis, offer a small dividend (0.2%), and have not attracted analyst coverage.
+Shares are up 88% so far in 2025 and 38% in the last five years.

 Dessert